Multigrade Neural Network Approximation: Residual refinement

 \subsubsection{Sparse approximation}

 Sparse approximation adopts a more flexible, but technically more involved, approach.
 Instead of relying on a basis, it employs a \emph{dictionary}, typically a redundant system, such as multiresolution-analysis-based wavelet tight frames in $L^2(\mathbb{R}^d)$ \cite{RON1997408}.
 Given a dictionary $\mathcal{D} = \{\bme_i\}_{i \in \mathcal{I}}$, the goal is to approximate a target function using only a small number of dictionary elements.
 A standard greedy strategy proceeds by iteratively reducing the residual.
-Starting from $R_0 = f$, one selects at each iteration an atom--coefficient pair by solving
+Starting from $R_0 = f$, one selects at each iteration an atom-coefficient pair by solving

-with respect to a chosen norm, and updates the residual via $R_{k+1} = R_k - \alpha_{k+1} \bme_{i_{k+1}}$.
-Each iteration extracts the dictionary element that best explains the current residual, leading to a monotone refinement of the approximation.
+with respect to a chosen norm, and updates the residual via $R_{k+1} = R_k - \alpha_{k+1} \bme_{i_{k+1}}$. \begin{colorenv} Here and below, the notation ``\(\argmin\)" is used in a schematic sense in the optimization formulations.
+Since an exact minimizer may not exist without additional assumptions, it should be understood, when necessary, as an approximate minimizer or a near-minimizing choice for the displayed objective. \end{colorenv} Each iteration extracts the dictionary element that best explains the current residual, leading to a monotone refinement of the approximation.
 While sparse approximation is highly effective, its performance typically depends on the availability of a sufficiently rich dictionary, often requiring a large number of atoms to achieve high accuracy.